Pain Management Injections

 Trigger points are a common cause of pain, from chronic back pain and neck pain, to tension headaches and hip pain.
 Trigger point injections are considered when you suffer injury from an auto accident or through chronic overuse of your muscles during sports or work.
 Fort Worth pain management specialist, Dr. Eames at Beach Pain Center is skilled in working with acute or chronic pain and offer trigger point injections under ultrasound guidance as part of his pain management therapy.

-The most common treatments for trigger point injuries are chiropractic manipulation, heat, electrical muscle stimulation, cold laser, ultrasound and deep tissue massage therapy.
+The most common treatments for trigger point injuries are chiropractic manipulation, heat, electrical muscle stimulation, ultrasound and deep tissue massage therapy.
 Another technique is to use a cooling spray and then stretch the area.
 Chiropractor at Beach Pain Center can perform manipulation and/or mobilization to help relieve painful trigger points.
 If these noninvasive treatments fail to deliver healing results, trigger point injections are the next best option for pain relief.

 Trigger Point Injections (TPI) under Ultrasound Guidance